The universal equivariance properties of exotic aromatic B-series: Preliminaries and main results

-A sequence of smooth maps~$\varphi=(\varphi_d)_d$ is affine-equivariant if it is equivariant with respect to all affine transformations in~$\Aff$. \end{definition}
+A sequence of smooth maps~$\varphi=(\varphi_d)_d$ is affine-equivariant if it is equivariant with respect to~$\Aff$. \end{definition}

-The different subsets of~$\Aff(\R^{d_1},\R^{d_2})$ that we consider are associated to the classical homogeneous spaces corresponding to the Lie-group~$H=\Or_d(\R)$:
+As the Taylor expansions that appear in the study of stochastic dynamics are typically orthogonal-equivariant, we consider the equivariance properties with respect to subcategories of~$\Aff$ on which the orthogonal group acts naturally. \begin{definition} Let the categories of left-orthogonal and right-orthogonal transformations

-The transformations in~\eqref{equation:Stiefel} are the left-orthogonal transformations and correspond to the Stiefel manifold, while the right-orthogonal transformations in~\eqref{equation:Grassmann} correspond to the Grassmann manifold.
-The associated equivariance properties are called Stiefel-equivariance and Grassmann-equivariance.
-A sequence~$\varphi$ is said to be semi-orthogonal-equivariant if it is both Stiefel-equivariant and Grassmann-equivariant.
+The sequence of smooth maps~$\varphi=(\varphi_d)_d$ is left-orthogonal-equivariant (respectively right-orthogonal-equivariant) if it is equivariant with respect to all affine transformations in~$\leftiso$ (respectively~$\rightiso$).
+A sequence~$\varphi=(\varphi_d)_d$ that is both left and right-orthogonal-equivariant is called semi-orthogonal-equivariant. \end{definition} Note that the categories used in this paper all have a structure of semigroupoids, and~$\leftiso$ is associated to the Stiefel manifolds.

-The elementary differentials associated to standard B-series keep decoupled systems decoupled.
+The elementary differentials associated to standard B-series have the property to keep decoupled systems decoupled.
 Some exotic aromatic B-series also satisfy this property, which motivates the following definition.
 Similarly to~\cite{McLachlan16bsm}, for~$f_{1}\in \mathfrak{X}(\R^{d_1})$ and~$f_2\in \mathfrak{X}(\R^{d_2})$, we use the notation

 \begin{definition} A sequence~$\varphi=(\varphi_d\colon \mathfrak{X}(\R^d)\rightarrow\mathfrak{X}(\R^d))_d$ is decoupling if for all~$f_{1}\in \mathfrak{X}(\R^{d_1})$ and~$f_2\in \mathfrak{X}(\R^{d_2})$,~$\varphi$ satisfies